lockss/lockss-rtd-manual/docs/using/index.rst

 Using the LOCKSS System
 =======================

-This section describes how to use the LOCKSS system.
+This chapter describes how to use the LOCKSS system.

 .. toctree::
-   :caption: Contents
+   :caption: Chapter Overview
    :maxdepth: 1

    configuration